-The following list presents the financial and non-financial performance measures that the Company considers to have been the most important in linking Compensation Actually Paid to our PEO and other NEOs for 2022 to Company performance.
+The following list presents the financial and non-financial performance measures that the Company considers to have been the most important in linking Compensation Actually Paid to our PEO and Non-PEO NEOs for 2023 to Company performance.
 The measures in this list are not ranked.

-Return on Tangible Equity Diluted Earnings per Share Relative Total Shareholder Return (to the Compensation Peer Group) Non-performing Assets / Total Subsidiary Assets Net Demand Deposit Account Growth (# of accounts) Efficiency Ratio Net Interest Margin
+- Return on Tangible Equity (both including and excluding AOCI) - Diluted Earnings per Share - Relative Total Shareholder Return (to the Compensation Peer Group) - Non-performing Assets / Total Subsidiary Assets - Net Demand Deposit Account Growth (# of accounts) - Efficiency Ratio - Net Interest Margin